-There are nearly five hundred books available on poker on online sites but few have really contributed to the growth of the game.
-The following books, handpicked, stand out for they have improved the reader’s understanding of the game greatly and have inspired numerous others to think more deeply about his or her poker strategy.
-These best poker books have had a profound impact on the game, offered players a competitive edge and altered the thinking of a significant number of players – newbies and professionals alike.
+There are nearly five hundred books to learn poker available on online sites but few have really contributed to the growth of the game.
+The following books, handpicked, stand out for they have improved the reader’s understanding of the game greatly and have inspired numerous others to think more deeply about her poker strategy.
+These best poker books have had a profound impact on the game, offered players a competitive edge, and altered the thinking of a significant number of players – newbies and professionals alike.

 Do not be misled by the name of the book, these strategies are not mere theories but well-tested across different games and under different circumstances.
 A careful read of the book would reveal some excellent tips to the reader and will generate rich rewards if applied properly.

-This beginner book will teach you the fundamental building blocks that any solid game is built on.
+These beginner books to learn poker will teach you the fundamental building blocks that any solid game is built on.
 It is not an advanced, difficult book to master and is meant to build the knowledge base and confidence of a novice seeking to learn Texas Hold’em.

-A formidable player in poker tournaments, Action Dan has written two volumes on the different stages of a poker tournament and the manner in which one must adjust his or her play at the pre-flop, flop, turn and river stages.
+A formidable player in poker tournaments, Action Dan has written two volumes on the different stages of a poker tournament and the manner in which one must adjust his or her play at the pre-flop, flop, turn, and river stages.
 It provides an in-depth insight into how Dan Harrington managed to secure his success, tournament after tournament.
-The lessons that can be drawn from his experience is immense and the subtle nitty gritties mentioned in the book, if applied, will go a long way in improving the reader’s game.
+The lessons that can be drawn from his experience are immense and the subtle nitty-gritty mentioned in the book, if applied, will go a long way in improving the reader’s game.

-The best book hands down on sit-and-go play, this book is an excellent guide to play single table tournaments.
+The best book hands down on sit-and-go play, this book is an excellent guide to playing single-table tournaments.
 The strategies employed in these sit-and-go tables can be used in multi-table tournaments as well.
 Absorbing the contents of this book will definitely help you increase your return on investment greatly.

 Barry Greenstein’s Ace on the River: An Advanced Poker Guide, provides a valuable read for everyone, from complete newbies to seasoned pros.
 It not only deals with the strategic ideas of a poker game but also paints a much broader picture of the life of a professional player.